Setting Up a Company in Saudi Arabia: What European Companies Need to Know

 Relocating manufacturing to Saudi Arabia offers a compelling combination of strategic and financial advantages.
 Competitive tax rates, extensive financial incentives, modern infrastructure, and regulatory facilitation position the Kingdom among the most attractive global destinations for industrial investment.
 Supported by a stable business environment and a clearly articulated long-term economic vision, Saudi Arabia provides international companies with a credible and scalable platform for sustained growth and industrial expansion.

-Unlocking Opportunities in Saudi Arabia with the Standard Incentive Program (SIP)
+Opportunities in Saudi with the Standard Incentive Program (SIP)

 Saudi Arabia’s industrial strategy under Vision 2030 faces a clear challenge: